Follow us: @StaffsUnilib

 Subject librarians can help students and staff with research support at all levels from undergraduate to postdoctoral.
 We can give guidance in booked 121s to students handling dissertations for the first time or to academic colleagues handling literature reviews to support their own research.
 We can also give more generic guidance to cohorts of students undertaking research in relation to particular modules.
 See our Meet the Team page for a list of key contacts.

 Subject librarians can help students and staff with research support at all levels from undergraduate to postdoctoral.
 We can give guidance in booked 121s to students handling dissertations for the first time or to academic colleagues handling literature reviews to support their own research.
 Check our Meet the team tab and contact the subject specialist for your area to make an appointment for yourself or one of your students.
-We also have a Literature Review Fact Sheet.
+We also have a Literature Review guide

 Making the most of your lectures